ckpantelides/airport/README.md

 #### Challenge - model the flow of planes at various airports:

-* The weather is either randomly sunny or not
+* The weather is randomly either sunny or not sunny
 * Planes can land and take off provided the weather is sunny
 * Planes can only take off from the airport they're parked in (naturally)
 * Airports have a maximum capacity, and can only accept planes if there's space